Reference

 pg_stat_statements: aggregate cost per normalized query

 The Postgres documentation is explicit about what pg_stat_statements does: it "tracks planning and execution statistics of SQL statements."
-One row per distinct combination of database ID, user ID, and query ID.
+One row per distinct combination of database ID, user ID, query ID, and (since Postgres 14) whether the statement was top-level.
 The metrics are cumulative totals and summary statistics: total_exec_time, min_exec_time, max_exec_time, mean_exec_time, stddev_exec_time; similarly for total_plan_time in Postgres 13+.
 Block counts for shared, local, and temp buffers (hits, reads, dirtied, written).
 I/O timing, WAL records, JIT counters, parallel worker counts, and rows.
 It is a long list of scalar aggregates per normalized query.

 The view does not store the execution plan.
 The query text is the normalized form, with literals replaced by parameter placeholders.
 The resolution is one entry per distinct query shape, not one per execution.